paulfioravanti/three_little_pigs/HOWTO-README.md

 ## Chapter 14: Wolf attacks Straw House

+![img wolf_blowing][]

 ### Story

 <strong><pre>
 The wolf went to the straw house, and said
 "Little pig, little pig, let me come in".
-The little pig replied "No, not by the hair of my chinny chin chin".
+The little pig replied "No, not by the hair of my chinny chin chin".<br />
 To which the wolf replied
-"Then I'll huff, and I'll puff, and I'll blow your house in".
+"Then I'll huff, and I'll puff, and I'll blow your house in".<br />
 And the wolf huffed and he puffed, and blew the house down.
 And the first little pig ran to his brother's house of sticks.
 </pre></strong>